hyperjumptech/grule-rule-engine/docs/Function_en.md

 ### IsZero(i interface{}) bool

 `IsZero` will check any variable in the argument for its `Zero` status value.
-Zero means that the variable is newly defined and have not assigned with any value.
+Zero means that the variable is newly defined and have not been assigned with any value.
 This is usually applied to types like `string`, `int64`, `uint64`, `bool`, `time.Time`, etc.

 #### Arguments